emarti43/fit_slug_ruby/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+Starting up server:
+* build the images: `docker-compose build`

-* How to run the test suite
+* run the containers `docker-compose up`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* set up postgresql server: `docker-compose run web rake db:create`